Level 1

 Understanding satellite sensor types, their differences, advantages, and limitation is crucial for conducting an EO project.

-The most common is to divide sensors into passive, which capture signals emitted or reflected from an object (like the human eye works), and active, which register the backscattering of their own emitted signal (like bats or dolphins).
+The most common is to divide sensors into passivearrow-up-right, which capture signals emitted or reflected from an object (like the human eye works), and activearrow-up-right, which register the backscattering of their own emitted signal (like bats or dolphins).
 Among the first group optical sensors (also called Imaging Radiometers) are the most popular, and among the second you may encounter Radar, or Synthetic Aperture Radar (SAR), LiDAR (laser), Laser Altimetry, and other technologies.

 When choosing data for your project, besides the sensor type, you should consider three resolutions: spectral, spatial, and temporal.

 In terms of spectral resolution, among optical sensors we usually differentiate multispectral, which could have tens of broad (from tens to hundreds of nanometres wide) spectral bands, and hyperspectral sensors, which can have hundreds of very narrow (2-10 nanometres) spectral bands.
-There are different bands (frequencies), on which radar satellites operate as well.
+There are different bands (frequenciesarrow-up-right), on which radar satellites operate as well.
 SAR has only one frequency, but different compositions of polarisations.

 Another way to classify sensors is by the spatial resolution of images (no matter was this image formed by an active or a passive sensor).
 Borders of the following classes are not fixed and tend to change over time while new sensors are developed: